paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Section effective Oct.
 1, 1992, see section 2 of Pub.
 L. 102–325, set out as an Effective Date of 1992 Amendment note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).

 #### Selection of Student Loan Servicer
 Pub.
+L. 117–103, div.
+H, title III, Mar.
+15, 2022, 136 Stat.
+480, provided in part: “That for student loan contracts awarded prior to October 1, 2017, the Secretary [of Education] shall allow student loan borrowers who are consolidating Federal student loans to select from any student loan servicer to service their new consolidated student loan”.

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
 L. 116–260, div.
 H, title III, Dec.
 27, 2020, 134 Stat.
-1603, provided in part: “That for student loan contracts awarded prior to October 1, 2017, the Secretary [of Education] shall allow student loan borrowers who are consolidating Federal student loans to select from any student loan servicer to service their new consolidated student loan”.

-Similar provisions were contained in the following prior appropriation acts:
+1603.

 Pub.
 L. 116–94, div.
 A, title III, Dec.
 20, 2019, 133 Stat.
 2592.